ACEathon-2025/Team-32/DhanSaathi/readme.md

 Many people struggle to access financial schemes, loans, and support due to:
 - Lack of awareness about available government schemes
 - Complex financial forms filled with technical terms
-- No proper credit history, leading to loan rejection
+- No proper credit history, leading to loan rejectio

 ---